A k-mer-based maximum likelihood method for estimating distances of reads to genomes and phylogenetic placement.

 where -q

-is the path of a FASTA/Q file containing query reads, and krepp
+is the path (or URL) of a FASTA/Q file containing query sequences, and krepp

 simply outputs everything to stdout and writes log messages to stderr.

-The output is in a tab-separated format in which the first column stands for the read ID, the second column is the ID of the reference matching, and the third column is the distance estimate of krepp.
+The output is in a tab-separated format where the first column stands for the sequence ID, the second column is the ID of the reference matching, and the third column is the distance estimate.

 where the output is in jplace